-The above dispensation shall be valid upto March 31, 2021 and will be reviewed thereafter.
+The above dispensation shall be valid upto September 2021.
 However, loans disbursed under the on-lending model will continue to be classified under Priority Sector till the date of repayment/maturity.

 23. Bank loans to HFCs for on-lending (not applicable to RRBs, SFBs and LABs)

 Bank credit to Housing Finance Companies (HFCs), approved by NHB for their refinance, for on-lending for the purpose of purchase/construction/ reconstruction of individual dwelling units or for slum clearance and rehabilitation of slum dwellers, subject to an aggregate loan limit of ₹20 lakh per borrower.
 Banks should maintain necessary borrower-wise details of the underlying portfolio.